4th of July Science

 White Lightning Stick

 At dusk is when the real fun begins.
-We have just launched a new product called a White Lightning Stick.
 It is your own hand-held light show.
 Use it to teach the effects of color mixing or just entertain while waiting for the fireworks show to start.